populationgenomics/joint-calling/README.md

 --access-level test \
 joint-calling/driver_for_analysis_runner.sh workflows/batch_workflow.py\
 --from test \
---to temporary \
+--to test-tmp \
 --callset ${DATASET} \
 --version test-$(VERSION)
 ```

-This command will use the `test` access level, which means finding the input GVCFs in the `test` bucket `gs://cpg-$DATASET-test/gvcf/batch1/*.g.vcf.gz`, writing the resulting matrix tables to the `temporary` bucket, `gs://cpg-fewgenomes-temporary/mt/v0.mt`, and writing plots to `gs://cpg-fewgenomes-temporary/joint-calling/v0`.
+This command will use the `test` access level, which means finding the input GVCFs in the `test` bucket `gs://cpg-$DATASET-test/gvcf/batch1/*.g.vcf.gz`, writing the resulting matrix tables to the `test-tmp` bucket, `gs://cpg-fewgenomes-test-tmp/mt/v0.mt`, and writing plots to `gs://cpg-fewgenomes-test-tmp/joint-calling/v0`.

 To use the `main` bucket for input and output, run the workflow with the `full` access level: